lokesh10111/Online-Store-Management-System/README.md

 ## Contributing

 Contributions to the Online Store Management System are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code according to your needs.